bpanel-org/bpanel-cli/README.md

 Most of the questions are self-explanatory, but if this is your first time creating a bPanel plugin some additional information might be helpful.

-### `name`
+### Names
-This will serve as the name of your directory and the name of your plugin on npm.
+The first question is about primary name of your plugin.
+This will set the name of your directory and the name of your plugin on npm.
 Because npm uses package names in the registry's url, only url friendly names can be used.
 We use [`validate-npm-package-name`](https://www.npmjs.com/package/validate-npm-package-name) to validate names, so you can see their readme for specific rules.
 If there's anything wrong, you will be asked to pick a new name. **This does not check for the existence of an npm package with the same name**, so double check this on your own first.

+You can learn more about plugin names [here](http://bcoin.io/bpanel-docs/docs/api-metadata.html#details.

 ### Dependency Check
 The question "Will your plugin depend on any other published bPanel plugins" has to do with whether you will be bundling or requiring any other bPanel compliant plugins (i.e. they must follow the [API rules](http://bcoin.io/bpanel-docs/docs/plugin-started.html#the-plugin-api)).
 You can read more about plugin bundling [here](http://bcoin.io/bpanel-docs/docs/api-bundling-plugins.html).